apersongithub/Eaglercraft-1.12.2-Project/README.md

 # Eaglercraft 1.12 Project
-- Currently this is a fork of the 1.8 repository but will have 1.12 files as I start updating...
+- This is currently a fork of the 1.8 repository but it will have 1.12 files as I start updating it...

 ![EaglercraftX 1.8 Screenshot Main Menu](https://media.discordapp.net/attachments/1042594789943689327/1057655404454223932/eaglerx-480p.png)